Student decision note

 6. Capital One 360 Performance Savings

-APY: ~4.35% The Hook: A high-yield account from a bank you've actually heard of.
-The Perk: Unlike most online banks, Capital One has "Cafés" in major cities where you can actually talk to a human (and get coffee).
-The Ease: If you already have a Capital One credit card (like the Journey Student card), having your savings in the same app is incredibly convenient.
+If you already have a Capital One credit card (like the Journey Student card), having your savings in the same app makes transfers and management incredibly convenient.

 7. Jenius Bank (SMBC MANUBANK)